josephboustany/ft_printf/README.md

 - **Error Handling**: Managing unsupported or incorrect format specifiers.
 - **Memory Management**: Efficient handling of buffers to ensure stability and avoid memory leaks.

-## License
-This project is licensed under the MIT License.
-Refer to the `LICENSE` file for more details.

 ## Acknowledgments
 This project was developed as part of the 42 School curriculum to gain experience in low-level C programming and understand the mechanisms behind standard library functions.